RiverGlide/CukeSalad/README.md

     └── reference_material
         └── calculations.rb

+## Alternative Roles

+As our features _describe the value of a calculator application and not its implementation_, we have the opportunity to reuse them.

+In the Calculator example, we create a new _role_ in `./features/lib/alternative/roles/calculating_web_user.rb`, which we can swap into our tests using a Cucumber profile defined in `features/cucumber.yml`:

+    default --exclude features/lib/alternative/
+    alternative -r features/lib/alternative/ -r features/support/env.rb -r features/lib/default/tasks/

+We can run our alternative configuration like so:

+  `%cucumber --profile alternative`

+The Calculating Web User masquerades as the Calculating Individual from our previous example, and provides the same API, allowing us to reuse all of our existing features and _tasks_.

+The alternative, `./lib/web_calculator.rb`, implementation is a simple [Sinatra](http://www.sinatrarb.com) application, which we drive with the [Capybara](http://github.com/jnicklas/capybara) web testing framework.

+By writing a single new _role_ class we're able to reuse all of our existing features, _tasks_ and even the `Calculator` itself, which the web calculator delegates to in order to do its calculations.

-After adding some more scenarios and tasks and an alternative "Calculating Individual" (see below for why), our finished Calculator directory structure looks like this...
+After adding some more scenarios and tasks and an alternative "Calculating Individual" (see below for why), our Calculator directory structure currently looks like this...

     ├── cucumber.yml
     ├── features
     │   ├── A_PlaceToStart.feature
     │   ├── Addition.feature
     │   ├── Complex_calculations.feature
-    │   ├── LOOK_MA_NO_STEP_DEFS.txt
     │   ├── Subtraction.feature
     │   ├── Typical_workflow.feature
     │   ├── lib